CollierCZ/docs-media/README.md

 string filePath = "‪C:\Users\Kentico\Desktop\puppies.png";
 string contentType = "image/png";

-// Uploads the file and links it with a new asset AssetModel response = await client.CreateAssetAsync(new FileContentSource(filePath, contentType), descriptions);
+// Uploads the file and links it to a new asset AssetModel response = await client.CreateAssetAsync(new FileContentSource(filePath, contentType), descriptions);
 ```